H. Donald Campbell Award

 The H. Donald Campbell Award is presented annually to a person whose service and generosity to others in our local or global community reflect the service and generosity that Don Campbell demonstrated in his life.

 The Award is funded by the Campbell Family Foundation, with the Awardee chosen by the Rector and an advisory committee of St. Peter’s Episcopal Church of Arlington, Virginia, Mr. Campbell’s home parish.
-The Award will include a contribution of $15,000 to a charity or non-profit organization of the Awardee’s designation, and as approved by St. Peter’s Church.
+In 2025 the Award will include a contribution of $15,000 to a charity or non-profit organization of the Awardee’s designation, and as approved by St. Peter’s Church.

-It is expected that the Awardee will come from beyond the membership of St. Peter’s and it is hoped that by supporting the charity or non-profit organization designated by the Awardee, the Award will expand the good work of many in Arlington, Virginia, and beyond, consistent with the life and efforts of Mr. Campbell.
+It is hoped that by supporting the charity or non-profit organization designated by the Awardee, the Award will expand the good work of many in Arlington, Virginia, and beyond, consistent with the life and efforts of Mr. Campbell.

 About H. Donald Campbell